 How much you want the home

-Make the official offer.
+Make the official offer

 Once you've settled on an amount, take a deep breath while your realtor creates and submits your written offer to the seller via a purchase and sale agreement.
-What a realtor includes in a purchase and sale document varies by location, but it typically has the following:
+What a realtor includes in a purchase and sale document varies by location, but it typically contains the following:

 The amount you’re offering